 2.3.
-The design of a research reactor should be such as to ensure that authorized annual dose limits[†] for authorized by the regulatory body for site personnel and the public will not be exceeded in operational states (normal operation and anticipated operational occurrences) or in decommissioning.
-The authorized dose limits should not exceed the values of the dose limits established in RefGSR-Part 3 [2].
+The design of a research reactor should be such as to ensure that authorized annual dose limits1 for site personnel and the public will not be exceeded in operational states (normal operation and anticipated operational occurrences) or in decommissioning.
+The authorized dose limits should not exceed the values of the dose limits established in Ref.
+[2].

 2.4.
 As part of the implementation of the principle of optimization (as discussed in the following section), a dose constraint may also be applied to individual doses associated with occupational exposure and public exposure.
-The purpose of defining a Ddose constraints are set for each source of radiation to serve as boundary conditions in defining the range of options for the purposes of optimization of protection and safety [2] and is to ensure that the sum of doses to the eritical group representative person remains within the authorized annual dose limits.
+The purpose of defining a dose constraint for each source of radiation is to ensure that the sum of doses to the critical group remains within the authorized annual dose limits.
 For workers who do not enter the designated supervised areas and controlled areas, the dose constraints should be set at the same level as the individual dose limit for members of the public [8].
-The dose constraints for members of the public apply to the average dose to the eriticalgroups representative person2 of the population, that is, groups of personsthat are reasonably homogeneous with respect to their exposure for a given radiation source, and are representative of individuals who receive the highest dose as a result of the operations that are being undertaken [2, 49].
+The dose constraints for members of the public apply to the average dose to the critical groups2 of the population, that is, groups of persons that are reasonably homogeneous with respect to their exposure for a given radiation source, and are representative of individuals who receive the highest dose as a result of the operations that are being undertaken [2, 4].
 A critical group may be specific with respect to age or gender [9].
-Preoperational studies should be carried out to identify the criticalgroupsrepresentative person and critical pathways for the exposure of such groups a person.
-The annual discharge limits for specific radionuclides in liquid and gaseous effluents permit allow for increased release rates over short time periods, thus, operational flexibility should be defined, with consideration of the technical possibilities, and account taken of the dose constraints for members of the critical groups the representative person, using the approved critical exposure pathways for all relevant operations involving the use of radioactive material.
-In setting discharge limits, it should be ensured that the maximum dose to an individual in the critical groupthe representative person does not exceed the dose constraint.
+Pre-operational studies should be carried out to identify the critical groups and critical pathways for the exposure of such groups.
+The annual discharge limits for specific radionuclides in liquid and gaseous effluents permit increased release rates over short time periods, thus, operational flexibility should be defined, with consideration of the technical possibilities, and account taken of the dose constraints for members of the critical groups, using the approved critical exposure pathways for all relevant operations involving the use of radioactive material.
+In setting discharge limits, it should be ensured that the maximum dose to an individual in the critical group does not exceed the dose constraint.